Olympus camera rumors 2019

 The company already announced the M.Zuiko 150-400mm f/4.5 TC1.25x IS Pro – an impressive super telephoto lens with built-in converter that gives it a 1000mm equivalent focal range – but the promise of PRO lenses to cover every focal range all the way down to 9mm (18mm equivalent) is a very exciting prospect for Olympus users.

-In addition, there's the newly announced M.Zuiko 12-200mm f/3.5-6.3 and a Super Telephoto Zoom Lens (expected to be in the region of 95-400mm) for non-professional needs.
+In addition, there's the recently released M.Zuiko 12-200mm f/3.5-6.3 and a Super Telephoto Zoom Lens (expected to be in the region of 95-400mm) for non-professional needs.
 All of which confirms Olympus' commitment to its smaller system, despite its rivals all going the way of full-frame and medium-format.

 Olympus OM-D E-M5 Mark III

 Although the chronology of its OM-D releases suggested that it would be the E-M5 II that would be next due a refresh, what we actually got next was the OM-D E-M10 Mark III and OM-D E-M1X.